Sinclert/Distributions/README.md

 # Distributions

-### What is it?
+## What is it?
-This project was my final project of Software Development course, which was based on building a piece of software to classify vectors of data into 4 major types of distributions: <a href="https://en.wikipedia.org/wiki/Binomial_distribution">Binomial</a>, <a href="https://en.wikipedia.org/wiki/Exponential_distribution">Exponential</a>, <a href="https://en.wikipedia.org/wiki/Normal_distribution">Normal</a> or <a href="https://en.wikipedia.org/wiki/Student%27s_t-distribution">T-student</a>.
+This was my final project of Software Development course, which was based on building a piece of software to classify vectors of data into 4 major types of distributions: <a href="https://en.wikipedia.org/wiki/Binomial_distribution">Binomial</a>, <a href="https://en.wikipedia.org/wiki/Exponential_distribution">Exponential</a>, <a href="https://en.wikipedia.org/wiki/Normal_distribution">Normal</a> or <a href="https://en.wikipedia.org/wiki/Student%27s_t-distribution">T-student</a>.

 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/7/75/Binomial_distribution_pmf.svg">

-### What is in the repository?
+## What is in the repository?
 There are 2 main folders:

 <b>1.
 LIB:</b> containing two libraries needed for the creation of the software: